 “Rather than waiting for approval from schemes that are designed to help businesses start and grow, we’re just getting on and doing it.
 With the support Indycube Ventures will offer, this will really help to create high value knowledge-based jobs within the Welsh economy”

-Fill in the fields below to get in touch with Mark and David if you have an interesting business proposal to discuss.
+Fill in the fields below to get in touch with Mark and David if you have an interesting business proposal to discuss, or alternatively, take a look at the Indycube Ventures website.